A Pseudolocalization tool for Flutter which generates pseudo, nonsensical translations for multiple languages from a given English source.

 Considering English as the base language, after translation many languages will exhibit text expansion and have longer text strings.
 Generally German extends by 10-35%, Polish 20-30% and Russian by 15%.
 Moreover, shorter English text strings tends to expanded even more than larger strings.
 Thus one approach to text expansion is to use a constant (say 40%), while another is to use a function of input text length returning values from 30-50%.
 Note that some languages (i.e. Japanese, Korean) generally contract and can actually have shorter text strings than their English counterparts.

-There are many different ways to format the pseudo text, for instance:
+There are multiple ways to format the text expansion, for instance:

-Note: The text expansion may also use punctuation of the target language (i.e. ¿ and ¡ in Spanish).
+Moreover, the text expansion is often wrapped in square brackets to easily determine UI clipping, while it may also use punctuation of the target language (i.e. ¿ and ¡ in Spanish).

-Putting this altogether, we could render our base string as follows:
+Putting this altogether, the base string can be rendered as follows:

 It is important to remember that these pseduotranslations are nonsensical: they are not real translations, instead merely a way to test that the app is ready for the translation stage.

 Firstly, add the package as a dev dependency: